January 20, 2021

 One concept used often in education is the idea of a learning curve.
-A term like ‘learning curve’ lets us visualize the learning process and see how even though something is hard to understand at first, it can become easier afterwards.
+A term like ‘learning curve’ lets us visualize the learning process and see how even though something is hard to understand at first, it can become easier afterward.
 Likewise, we can see that things that may be easy to pick up at the beginning, can later turn out to be more complicated than we had imagined.

 A learning curve gives a graphical depiction of learning a particular task over time.
-In a typical learning curve graph, the horizontal x-axis represents the time or number of attempts, while the vertical y-axis represents performance at the task.
+In a typical instructional curve graph, the horizontal x-axis represents the time or number of attempts, while the vertical y-axis represents performance at the task.

-There are a few recognizable shapes that a learning curve follows.
+There are a few recognizable shapes that the learning curve theory follows.
 The first is a diminishing-returns curve, which has a line that rapidly increases at the beginning but flattens out at the top.
 Another is the increasing-returns learning curve, which starts off slowly rising at the beginning but ends in a rapid increase.
-A third type of learning curve is the S-curve, which starts slowly increasing before rising rapidly, only to level off at the end.
+The third type of learning curve is the S-curve, which starts slowly increasing before rising rapidly, only to level off at the end.
 One more type of curve is a complex curve, which shows a more realistic pattern of development that can be slow or fast at different times.